didhd/didhd/README.md

   terminal either.
 Skills and agent harness are defined as markdown (SKILL.md), so teaching the agent a new capability is just writing a file.
 I use it for ~80-90% of my daily work.
-- **Agent architectures** - multi-agent orchestration, tool use patterns, and the surprisingly hard problem of getting agents to know when they don't know something
+- **Agent architectures** - multi-agent orchestration, tool use patterns, skills and harness design, and the surprisingly hard problem of getting agents to know when they don't know something.
+A lot of this thinking comes from building Foxl and shipping agent solutions for customers.
 - **Developer experience** - I maintain [Amazon Bedrock Client for Mac](https://github.com/aws-samples/amazon-bedrock-client-for-mac), a native macOS app for working with foundation models.
 Good tools change how people think about what's possible.